 1. Pass written qualifying examinations

 a.
-Broad knowledge in music theory and music history and literature.
+Broad knowledge in music theory and musicology and literature.

 b.
 In-depth knowledge of the literature of the field of specialization or of the craft of composition.

 2. Satisfactorily pass a comprehensive oral qualifying examination

 The qualifying examinations shall be considered one integral examination consisting of written and oral parts.
 If the first attempt is unsuccessful, the student is allowed to try the entire examination a second time.
 The second attempt will be considered final.
 The applicant’s committee may elect to discourage a second attempt if the first does not indicate probable success upon repetition.
 Graduate students who have met these requirements and who have maintained a minimum average of B (3.0) in courses completed shall be admitted to candidacy.

 Completion of the requirements for this degree normally requires at least three years of full-time graduate work.
 A minimum of two consecutive semesters must be spent in full-time graduate study at WVU beyond the master’s degree or its equivalent.
 Exceptions to this requirement may be presented to the Graduate Committee.